 If you aren’t sure about your potential capital gains liabilities, speak with a tax professional.

-If you are ready to sell your home or buy a new one, EffectiveAgents® can help.
+If you are ready to sell your home, EffectiveAgents® can help.
 Learn more about how to find the best Realtor® based on sales performance.